Want to Earn More Interest and Pad Your Savings? Try This CD Strategy

 With a certificate of deposit, you essentially say, “Hi, bank.
 I will give you this amount of money for a guaranteed amount of time, and will not withdraw it until the deposit term is complete.”
 Then the bank says, “That is awesome.
 In exchange, we will give you a guaranteed high interest rate on your deposit.”

 Here’s the most important part: You and your bank agree on the CD term length in advance.
-The longer the term length, the higher interest rate you receive.
+The longer the term length, the higher interest rate you typically receive.

 Since many people don’t want to lock up all of their extra money in CDs that they can’t access for a year or more, they create a CD ladder: an escalating series of CDs that gives you access to the highest interest rates while still making sure you have money in your pocket when you need it.